p2xai/nighty-gif-optimize/EXAMPLES.md

 ```

 ### Optimizing an attached GIF
-Upload a GIF file to Discord and add the command as the comment:
+Upload a GIF file to Discord and add the command as the comment or in a
+separate message right after:
 ```
 <p>optimize
 ```